 We’re currently staying in a cozy cabin in Idyllwild, California, celebrating our 25th wedding anniversary.
 We love how peaceful and serene it is up here, which is why we’ve spent almost every one of our anniversaries here.
 We’ve always made it a family trip, and brought the kids with us.
 Although this might be the last time our son joins us since he leaves for boot camp in July.
 Yet I’m trying not to dwell on that fact.
 Instead, I’m focusing on enjoying the time we have left with him.
-Be patient, I’ll get to the Mexican bean dip recipe, I promise!
+Be patient, I’ll get to the Easy Mexican dip recipe, I promise!

 Our Family’s Idyllwild Traditions

 The time spent up here usually consists of spending some time with God, watching movies, working on puzzles, taking our dogs on hikes, and EATING!
-This Mexican bean dip recipe always makes an appearance.
+This Easy Mexican dip recipe always makes an appearance.
 It’s my daughter, Nena’s, favorite dip.
 In fact, Nena loves this bean dip so much, she sometimes eats it in place of a meal.

-Mexican Bean Dip Recipe Ingredients
+Easy Mexican Dip Recipe

-I adapted this bean Mexican bean dip recipe from a seven-layered dip that my sister-in-law, Kim, used to make.
+I adapted this Easy Mexican Dip recipe from a seven-layered dip that my sister-in-law, Kim, used to make.
 Coincidentally, she used to make it during our Idyllwild getaways.
-Kim and Steve share our anniversary date (but they were married a year ahead of us).
+Kim and Steve share our anniversary date (but they got married a year ahead of us).
 Kim’s version consists of sour cream, salsa, ground beef, shredded cheese, shredded lettuce, scallions, and black olives.
 Although I LOVE her dip, I had to make my dip “picky eater friendly.”
 My bean dip layers include cream cheese, refried beans, diced green chilis, salsa, shredded cheddar cheese, and diced black olives.
 Even though I prefer using homemade salsa, jarred salsa, such as pace, can be substituted.
 Other layer possibilities include guacamole, pickled jalapeños, and chorizo.
 If you can handle extra spicy food, add a final layer of my hot chili sauce.

 Do you Pinterest?
 Please pin and share!